 Throughout his life, Matt had been fit and active, which is why a friend suggested that he should start using the gym.

 Matt was understandably cynical at first – but he needn’t have been, because a few gym sessions became something much bigger.

-He said: “I had always been fit and played football regularly, but I was a little unsure as to how I would get on in a gym considering my newfound situation.
+“I had always been fit and played football regularly, but I was a little unsure as to how I would get on in a gym considering my newfound situation.